 Sam gathered the supplies he’d need to stay the night in the shelter.
 He took a sleeping bag and pillow, a torch and some of his precious chocolate, which was still rationed, even so long after the war.
 As an afterthought he decided to take the camera his dad had bought him for Christmas.
 There was still half a roll of film left, and if he saw a ghost, he could get a photograph to prove he’d stayed the night.

 Everyone met up as usual, they were all eager to see if Sam would actually go through with it.

-“How will we know if you don’t just go home when we all leave?”
-Alan wanted to know.
+“How will we know if you really stay?
+You’ll probably just go home when we all leave,” Alan said.

 “Cos me Mum thinks I’m staying at Brian’s tonight, it would seem a bit weird if I go home in the middle of the night, wouldn’t it?”
 Sam replied, “and anyway, any of you can come and try the door, I’ll lock it from the inside, I want nobody coming in while I’m asleep.”

 All the gang were secretly full of admiration for Sam’s bravery, but none of them wanted to show it.